sanko/readonly/README.md

         Readonly::Scalar $scalar;
         print $scalar;

-    ...wouldn't actually work because of a different bug in Readonly but if I could fix that issue, you would still be printing an undefined value.
+    ...wouldn't actually work because of a different bug in Readonly (see item #5) but if I could fix that issue, you would still be printing an undefined value.
     I'm not sure why it was designed this way originally but in ReadonlyX, you wouldn't lose your `'important value'`.

     Note that this is an incompatible change!
 If you attempt to do this and then switch to plain 'ol Readonly, your code will not work.